MarkGuenzel/skribbl-bot/README.md

 - **Auto image drawing** — on your drawing turn, fetches reference images for the current word (via a self-hosted SearXNG instance), lets you pick one, converts it to skribbl's fixed color palette, and reproduces it on the canvas as pen strokes.

-A sidebar panel docked beside the live game shows what the bot is doing and lets you pause, resume, or override it (manual guess, manual image pick, cancel a draw in progress).
+- **Live sidebar** — docked beside the game, shows what the bot is doing and lets you pause, resume, or override it (manual guess, manual image pick, cancel a draw in progress).

 Built for a small trusted friend group running it locally — not a public release.